codecrafters-io/build-your-own-redis/stage_descriptions/streams-13-xu1.md

 ]
 ```

-It'll send another `XREAD` command to your server with the `BLOCK` command but this time, it'll wait for 1000 milliseconds before checking the response of your server.
+After that, the tester will send another `XREAD` command to your server with the `BLOCK` command, but this time, it'll wait for `1000` milliseconds before checking the response of your server.

 ```bash
 $ redis-cli XREAD block 1000 streams stream_key $
 ```

-Your server should respond with [null array](https://redis.io/docs/latest/develop/reference/protocol-spec/#null-arrays) (`*-1\r\n`), which is a `null` representation of a RESP Array.
+Your server should respond with a null array (`*-1\r\n`).

-### Notes
-- In the response, the items are separated onto new lines for readability.
-The tester expects all of these to be in one line.